DNA & Synthetic Vaccines

 - DNA Vaccines - Euro Vaccines 2025 (France)

-- Emerging and Re-Emerging Diseases - VACCINES WORLD 2025 (Italy)
+- Emerging and Re-Emerging Diseases - VACCINES WORLD 2025 (Germany)

 - Hepatitis Vaccines - Euro Vaccines 2025 (France)